 It will take much longer for a 600-watt microwave to heat up food than it would for a 1,200-watt microwave.

-Don’t Buy a Microwave Below 800 Watts
+Should I Buy a Microwave Below 800 Watts?

-So, to wrap things up, just remember that it is important to get a microwave with a wattage of at least 800 to get the best experience.
+It is important to get a microwave with a wattage of at least 800 to get the best experience.

-In addition, most people will recommend a microwave of at least 1,000 watts.
+Most people will recommend a microwave of at least 1,000 watts.
 These microwaves tend to cook food evenly and quickly.